 French Guiana (or Guyane), Suriname (previously Dutch Guiana) and Guiana (until 1966 British Guiana) are situated along the northern rim of South America, yet this relatively obscure region shares little with the rest of the continent.
-They were never conquered by the Spanish or Portuguese and thus none of the Romance languages are spoken here (they speak French, Dutch, and English respectively), and they are culturally closer to the Caribbean than the rest of South America.
+They were never conquered by the Spanish or Portuguese and thus no Spanish or Portuguese are spoken here (they speak French, Dutch, and English respectively), and they are culturally closer to the Caribbean than the rest of South America.

 Given the diminutive size of the Guianas, my partner and I expected to cross the region in a matter of weeks.
 Instead, we stayed a year and a half, and the following experiences were only some of the reasons we had a hard time finally leaving.